tgjohnst/auto_rnngine/README.md

 - ~~Snakemake pipeline framework complete with standard YAML format~~
 - ~~Training runs successfully on EC2~~
 - ~~Sampling runs successfully on EC2~~
-- Enable restarting half-finished trainings during training rule if previous run is detected (sentinel)
+- Enable restarting half-finished trainings during training rule if previous run is detected (add completion sentinel)
-- Test and write up environment setup on google cloud
+- ~~Test and write up environment setup on google cloud~~
 - ~~Run pipeline successfully on google cloud~~
 - Develop reporting scripts to compile results for each model
 - Develop reporting scripts to assemble all model results for each run